Ribat of Zein-o-din

 The Ribat of Zein-o-din or Zein-o-Din Caravanserai is located in Zein-o-din, Yazd, Iran.
 The Ribat dates to the 16th century and is situated on the ancient Silk Road.
-It is one of 999 such inns that were built during the reign of Shah Abbas I to provide facilities to travelers.
+It is one of 999 such inns that were built during the reign of Abbas the Great to provide facilities to travelers.
 Of these, Zein-o-din is one of two caravanserais built with circular towers.
 After its refurbishment, it has operated as an inn.
-A similarly built caravanserai near Esfahan is in ruins.
+A similarly built caravanserai near Isfahan is in ruins.

 Geography

 The Caravanserai is situated on the Silk Road which was, until 1500, the main trade route between Europe and Asia.
 A motorway to Yazd passes through Zein-o-din.
 In earlier centuries, it was reached after a two-day camel ride from south of Yazd, about 60 km on the main road to Kerman.

 Background

 The caravanserai's exterior view appears like a "derelict ruin" though its interior is well furbished in its original form making it an "atmospheric and fascinating" place to stay.